 1. Wake up for a Sunrise Viewing of Angkor Wat

+What to do in Cambodia?
 Yes, the quintessential moment of everyone’s first trip to Cambodia, watching the sun rise from a night’s rest over the spectacular ruins of Angkor Wat.
 And indeed, this iconic experience is one even the most “off-the-beaten track” tourist will want to have, as the sunrise at Angkor Wat is nothing short of magical.
-Having the chance to see firsthand the red, purple, and pink hues of the sky enhance the silhouette of the corn-cob shaped prangs until the whole temple’s reflection is visible in a front-side lotus pond will be something that can never be forgotten.
+Having the chance to see firsthand the red, purple, and pink hues of the sky enhance the silhouette of the corn-cob shaped prangs until the whole temple’s reflection is visible in a front-side lotus pond will be something that lasts for a lifetime.

 Play Indiana Jones or Lara Croft in Angkor Thom and Ta Prohm